MallardLabs/mezo-drops/README.md

 ## How does it work?

-Transactions are recorded live from the Mezo mainnet using a public RPC.
+Blocks are recorded live from the Mezo mainnet using a public RPC.
 Ball size and color coresponds to the transaction amount.
 Click on the spheres to see the transaction details.

+### Note: below is N/A for this iteration w/ blocks instead of txs

 Mezo Red: 0 BTC